sohitmiglani/LatticePy/README.md

 # LatticePy
-A one-stop package for simulating biomolecules on a lattice.
+A python package for MCMC simulations of folding and phase separation in biomolecules on a lattice.
+LatticePy currently supports the simulation of amino acids and protein polymers on a lattice with any given number of units.

 ## Installation

 ### Stable Release
-Run the following command in bash:
+Run the following command in bash (Not on PyPi yet) :

 ```bash
 pip3 install LatticePy